 The Iuhan Clips were shipped from China.
 They were not eligible for Amazon Prime but only charged $0.59 for shipping.
 The estimate for the shipping was about 6 weeks, but they arrived in about 2 weeks.
 These also come in each of the colors as the multicolor option if you want just one color.

-One option that kept popping up were the Evergreen Art Supply Sewing and Quilting Craft Clips.
-I did not try these because the price point was higher that the other non Clover Wonder Clip.
+One option that kept popping up was the Evergreen Art Supply Sewing and Quilting Craft Clips.
+I did not try these because the price point was higher that the other non-Clover Wonder Clip.

 Conclusion (See Update)

-So after all my comparisons, I would chose the Iuhan Clips.
-I was actually surprised with the quality of all the clips.
+So after all my comparisons, I would choose the Iuhan Clips.
+I was actually surprised by the quality of all the clips.
 I expected the Clover Wonder Clips to be much better.
-The other clips may be a touch tighter to open, but it was only really noticeable in the Embroidex clips.
-The price of the Iuhan Clips were so much lower that they are hard to beat.
+The other clips might be a touch tighter to open, but it was only really noticeable in the Embroidex clips.
+The price of the Iuhan Clips was so much lower that they are hard to beat.

 Update on July 1, 2019:

 The Best: I have purchased the MumCraft clips multiple times since this comparison.
 I actually use the tins quite a bit in my classes or at home for easy access.
 I would recommend these for all to use.